JamesXYu/ESV_Bible_md/02_Exodus.md

 20. Then Miriam the prophetess, the sister of Aaron, took a tambourine in her hand, and all the women went out after her with tambourines and dancing.
 21. And Miriam sang to them: Sing to the Lord, for he has triumphed gloriously; the horse and his rider he has thrown into the sea.
 22. Then Moses made Israel set out from the Red Sea, and they went into the wilderness of Shur.
 They went three days in the wilderness and found no water.

+    > Moses lead the people of Israel through the red sea which is an Old Testamnent foreshadowing of baptism.
+Just as Jesus went through a 40 day temptation after being baptised, the Israelites got into the wilderness for 40 years after crossing the red sea.
+God can choose to bring the people straight into the promise land, but God used the wilderness as a filter that only 2 out of 2 million made it into the promise land.
 23. When they came to Marah, they could not drink the water of Marah because it was bitter; therefore it was named Marah.
 24. And the people grumbled against Moses, saying, What shall we drink?
 25. And he cried to the Lord, and the Lord showed him a log, and he threw it into the water, and the water became sweet.
 There the Lord made for them a statute and a rule, and there he tested them,